SDFIdk/AutoBernese/docs/manual/command-reference.md

 #### Create stations.STA from command-line arguments

-finally, it is also possible to give all the settings to the command as command-line arguments:
+Finally, it is also possible to give all the settings to the command as command-line arguments:

 ```sh title="Command"